Sergio Mora – Cosmic Dancers

 More brilliant and exuberant than ever, Sergio Mora lands in Italy with his spaceship, launched from Barcelona, finally touching down in Milan after many orbits in the heavens, with a cargo of cosmic dancers.
 The arrival is a bit behind schedule, but given the circumstances that is certainly nobody’s fault.

-Born in 1975 in the capital of Catalunya, Sergio Mora calls himself a painter, illustrator and designer.
+Born in 1975 in Barcelona, Sergio Mora calls himself a painter, illustrator and designer.
 He mixes languages, operating in multiple fields, as a basic tenet of his poetics, as demonstrated by the honors gained to date.
 In 2016 he won the Latin Grammy with El Poeta Halley by Love of Lesbian, for best packaging design, with the aim of uniting music, literature and art.
 He has created the interiors of the Bazaar Mar restaurant in Miami designed by Philippe Starck, working on azulejos, the ceramic tiles decorated in cobalt blue typical of the ornamental culture of Portugal and Spain, but with clear Arabian influences.
 The collaboration with the French designer continued in a second restaurant, the Cleo inside the Mondrian Park Avenue Hotel in New York.
 In 2017 he took part in the Truck Art Project, working on the sides of a trailer truck that traveled through Spain to reach the ARCO fair in Madrid.
 His works have been shown in various European and American galleries.

 Getting back to music, besides the explicit references that can be seen in his works, Mora has created artwork, posters and ads that are tributes to Mark Lanegan and David Bowie, the Pixies and Marc Parrot (a Spanish singer with whom I was unacquainted).